Maintaining your bike is important

 Feeling overwhelmed?
 Don't want to work on your own bike?
 Need parts?
 No problem!
 Here's a list of local bike shops that have professional bike mechanics with all the tools and expertise to help you out:

-Some SportChek locations also have bike mechanics in their service shop.
-Supporting your local bike shop is preferable, but if all you can access is a SportChek, that's better than not getting the work done at all!
+Some SportChek locations as well as Decathlon also have bike mechanics in their service shops.
+Supporting your local bike shop is preferable, but if all you can access/afford is a SportChek or Decathlon, that's better than not getting the work done at all!
+Ultimately, a bike mechanic is a bike mechanic and the store they work at doesn't change their qualifications.

 Help that comes to you